Kinvey/android-sdk/README.md

 Kinvey Java Library
 ======

 This library is a standalone library designed for all java environments.
-The library acts as a client for the Kinvey REST api and can be used for building Android apps and Java6 server applications.
+The library acts as a client for the Kinvey REST API and can be used for building Android apps and Java6 server applications.

 It is recommended to use either IntelliJ or Android Studio.
 Eclipse is NOT recommended.

 ## Documentation
-Refer https://devcenter.kinvey.com/android-v2 for complete documentation of the library APIs and usage.
+Refer to https://devcenter.kinvey.com/android-v2 for complete documentation of the library APIs and usage.

-## Overview of the Library -
+## Overview of the Library

 The codebase is made of the following key projects at the top level (under java-library):